virtualsquare/iothdns/README.md

  * __-1__: in case of error (e.g. `errno` is `ENOENT` in case of a non-existent name)
  * __0__: if the name is valid but there is not an IP address defined for it
  * __> 0__: the return value is the number of IP addresses defined for the queried name. the heading _n_ addresses are stored in the `a` or `aaaa` buffer (if the returned value is greater than `n` the remaining addresses are dropped).

+`iothdns_lookup_aaaa_compat` returns IPv6 and IPv4 (compat mode, e.g. ::ffff:1.2.3.4) addresses,
+IPv6 addresses first, and then IPv4 addresses.
+(if `n` is 1, it gets an IPv6 address, if any.
+Otherwise it returns an IPv4 address.)

+When `iothdns_lookup_*` functions get a numeric address no dns query is generated and the address is converted to `struct in_addr` or `struct in6_addr`.

 ### low level API: client side